aegeangull/aegeangull/README.md

 - 🔭 I’m currently working on websites, web apps, and other fun things
 - 🌱 I’m currently learning UX/UI
-- 👯 I’m not looking to collaborate right now
+- 👯 I’m open to collaborate
-- 🤔 I’m looking for help finding a remote job
+- 🤔 I’m looking for a remote job
 - 💬 Ask me about anything you want
 - 📮 How to reach me: anatoli.kozuhhar@gmail.com, [Discord](https://discord.com/users/986510058571595777)